othema/bereal-python/README.md

 - 😂

 #### Accessing your saved realmojis
 You can have saved realmojis on your account.
-When fetching these,
 ```python
 from bereal import BeReal